AG7GN/images/README.md

 	- Press __Enter__ at the "Root partition has been resized" screen.
 	- Press the __TAB__ key to select __Finish__, then press __ENTER__.
 	- Select __Yes__ to reboot.
+1. If the outside edge of the desktop appears cut off on your monitor, Enable __Overscan__.
 1. Once the desktop appears, click __Raspberry > Hamradio > Update Pi and Ham Apps__ and check __Raspbian OS and Apps__, then click OK.
 This will download and install the latest OS updates.
 Reboot if prompted to do so.

-	Alternatively, you can open a Terminal window and run these commands:

-		sudo apt-get update
-		sudo apt-get upgrade -y

-	Close the terminal window when the commands finish running (type `exit` and press __ENTER__).

-	Both methods are equivalent.

 1. Click __Raspberry > Preferences > Raspberry Pi Configuration__, then click __Change Password__ to set your password.
 Click __OK__, and __OK__ again.
 1. Change the Hostname of your Pi as desired.
 It's a good idea to include your call sign in the hostname to make it unique.
 Example: __hampi-ag7gn__.
 By convention, hostnames are lower case.
-1. If the outside edge of the desktop appears cut off on your monitor, Enable __Overscan__.
+You can use any name, but the only non-alphanumeric character allowed is a dash (-).
 1. Click __OK__.
 1. Click __Yes__ if prompted to reboot.
-1. Click __Raspberry > Hamradio__ to access the ham applications.

 ## Update OS and Update/Install Ham Applications

 1. Click __Raspberry > Hamradio > Update Pi and Ham Apps__.
 Check the applications you want to update or install and click __OK__.
 Some installations take a very long time.
-Don't install an application unless you understand what the application is for.  __*Installing an application does not configure it.
-Consult the documentation for that application for configuration instructions*__.
+Don't install an application unless you understand what the application is for.  __*Installing an application does not configure it*__.
+Consult the documentation for that application for configuration instructions.

+	You can double-click on the app name to obtain information about that app.
+This will open the Chromium browser.

-1. As you already know from the First Time Boot-up Instructions, checking the __Raspbian OS and Apps__ item in the GUI will check for and install OS updates.
+1. As you already know from the [First Time Boot Instructions](#first-time-boot-instructions), checking the __Raspbian OS and Apps__ item in the GUI will check for and install OS updates.
 This is equivalent to running the following commands in a Terminal:

 		sudo apt-get update
 		sudo apt-get upgrade -y

-	I recommend checking for updates for __Raspbian OS and Apps__ once a week.
+	I recommend checking for updates for __Raspbian OS and Apps__ about once a week.

 ## (Optional) Customize the Main Menu

 __WARNING:__ There is a long time bug in the Main Menu Editor that resets the menu settings to default when you click the __Cancel__ button.
 So, *NEVER* click the __Cancel__ button!
 Even if you made no changes, click __OK__ instead.

+FYI: If you make changes to a particular menu item, a new desktop file will be created in `/home/pi/.local/share/applications` and that file will be used to populate the menu even if there is a `.desktop` file in the default location `/usr/local/share/applications` with the same name.

 1. Click __Raspberry > Preferences > Main Menu Editor__.
 1. Select __Hamradio__ in the left pane.
 1. Check or uncheck the applications listed in the center pane as desired.
 1. Click the __Up__ or __Down__ buttons to move the selected item up or down in the menu list.
 Add or remove separators in the menu list as desired.
-1. Note that the __Configure RMS Gateway__ item is not checked and so does not appear in the menu.
-If you decide to use this Pi as an RMS Gateway, check this item to enable the configuration GUI for the RMS Gateway.
-Note that operating an RMS Gateway requires that you obtain a "Sysop" account at winlink.org.
-There are other requirements as well.
-If you operate the Pi as an RMS Gateway, I strongly recommend that you don't use the Pi for any other purpose.
 1. Click __OK__ (*never* click __Cancel__!) when done.

 ## Customize the Fldigi Apps